Big Mountain: The Reggae Fusion Pioneers

 Key tracks

-Baby, I Love Your Way — This reggae cover provided the band's international breakthrough and remains their most recognizable hit.
+Baby, I Love Your Way - This reggae cover became a global smash, defining the band's sound and serving as their most recognizable hit.